Bel RTL

 Bel RTL is a commercial radio network broadcasting in Brussels and Wallonia (French-speaking Belgium).
-The station is owned by the Radio H holding company, which is part of the Luxembourg-based RTL Group.
+The station is owned by the Radio H holding company, which is part of the Belgium-based RTL Belgium.
 It is now owned by DPG Media and Groupe Rossel since 31 March 2022.

 Bel RTL is currently (as of 2021) the most widely listened-to commercial radio station in the French Community of Belgium.
 It is the station's aim to be as big in Belgium as its sister station RTL is in France.
 Many of Bel RTL's presenters came to the station from the RTL-TVI television channel.

 Coverage

 Bel RTL broadcasts throughout Wallonia and Brussels on the following FM frequencies: